The Body is the Map of the Mind

 -J.D.
 Landis, Solitude

 Kathy studied traditional talk therapy in graduate school and continues to do so every year in postgraduate trainings.
-She practices as a traditional psychotherapist.
+She practices as a traditional psychotherapist, incorporating current trauma therapies including Somatic Experiencing®.
 You can come to her for traditional talk therapy.
-You can also come to her for Craniosacral Therapy (CST) and Reiki.
+You can also come to her for Reiki Energy sessions.

 Bodywork therapies don’t draw a distinction between the body and the mind.
-Craniosacral therapy, shiatsu, acupressure and Reiki view the mind and body as inseparable.
-Shiatsu and acupressure (and acupuncture) is based on the body’s energy meridians and points that simultaneously influence organs, muscles and emotions.
-The meridians and points were mapped long ago in ancient medical texts; their use persists to this day.
+Modalities such as craniosacral therapy, shiatsu, acupressure and Reiki view the mind and body as inseparable.
+Shiatsu and acupressure are based on the body’s energy meridians and acu-points that simultaneously influence organs, muscles and emotions.
+The meridians and points were mapped out a long time ago in ancient medical texts and their use persists to this day.

 Today, decades of current research have brought us to an understanding that supports the mindbody connection.
 Candace Pert, Ph.D., was on the team of research pioneers who discovered “…the biochemical substrate of psychology…” She discovered the peptides and ligands, the molecules of emotion, that send signals along the acupressure meridians of the body.